MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/usbbusif/nc-usbbusif-pusb_busiffn_query_controller_type.md

 Reserved.
 Do not use.

-#### - PciClass [out]
+#### - PciVendorId [out]

-Pointer to a UCHAR variable that receives the PCI class for the USB host controller.
+Pointer to a USHORT variable that  receives the PCI vendor ID for the USB host controller.

 #### - PciDeviceId [out]